Macioa/ImmutableStuff/dataflow.md

 ```

 ## Channels
 Phoenix channels provide two way communication between the server and client.
 The client subscribes to a topic, like "chat#17" or "lobby", Then both the client and the server can broadcast messages in the topic or send direct client<=>server messages.
 Channels have the capacity to hold 'channel state' and share this state with connected nodes, although doing so can limit the scalability of the system.
-Channels also have built in clustering capabilities providing easy scalability for small to mid-range projects.
+Channels also have built-in clustering capabilities providing easy scalability for small to mid-range projects.
 These features make Phoenix Channels a popular choice for live data feeds.